 Please also consider the following:

-- The university does not have a study abroad office (View Boren's "Choosing Your Study Abroad Program" for different study abroad opportunities)
+- The university does not have a study abroad office (View Boren's "Selecting an Eligible Study Program" for different study abroad opportunities).

 Additional Fellowship Requirements

-- A high school graduate, or have earned a GED
+- Participants must be high school graduates or must have earned a GED.

 - Up to $24,000 in support of overseas study